What is a thermal overload relay?

 The thermal overload relays allow harmless, temporary overloads to pass through the circuit without disrupting the electrical circuit and only trip the open circuit when they detect any flow of current at unnaturally high levels, thus protecting the connected motor from any electrical damage.

-The thermal overload relay is equipped with electrical contacts that are sensitive to heat and can close or open up a circuit depending on the temperature across the relay's coil.
+The thermal overload relay is equipped with electrical contacts that are sensitive to heat and can close or open a circuit depending on the temperature across the relay's coil.
 In case the motor draws current at dangerously high voltages, the electrical coil of the relay heats up, tripping the electrical contacts and disrupting the flow of electricity through the circuit.
 These electrical contacts can be manually or automatically operated to resume the electrical flow once the relay’s coil has cooled down sufficiently.

 Auto Reset vs manual reset on thermal overload relays